A Taste for Death (James novel): Reception

 In a 1986 book review for The New York Times, Robert B. Parker wrote the book is "graced by one of the most felicitous prose styles I know.
 Ms. James is simply a wonderful writer."
 The Sunday Times called it "A cunningly compulsive work... heart-pounding suspense".
 In a 1986 piece on James by Julian Symons, he notes A Taste for Death "is the longest, most ambitious and the best of Phyllis James's 10 novels."

 Adaptations

 A television version of the novel was produced for Britain's ITV network in 1988.
-It starred Roy Marsden as Adam Dalgliesh and Wendy Hiller as Lady Berowne.
+It starred Roy Marsden as Adam Dalgliesh and Wendy Hiller as Lady Ursula Berowne.

 Another version with Bertie Carvel as Dalgleish was made as part of the 2021 Channel 5 miniseries Dalgleish, in a much shorter adaptation.

+The book was adapted by Neville Teller for BBC Radio in 2008, starring Richard Derrington as Dalgliesh.